arudev69/phone-spamer-IL-only-/README.md

 # phone-spamer-IL-only-
-a spamer do a multi job spam call only to israelis number req node js
+a spamer do a multi job spam call only to israelis number (feat dragonxz)

+req
+node js